 I am forever grateful to have been introduced to Yoga in 1976.

 As anything in life, there are no coincidences.
-Serendipity at the age of twenty-two, lead me to the great honor of meeting and playing tennis with Torban Ulrich, Frank Sedgeman and other Internationally renown tennis players in preparation for competing in tennis.
+I grew up playing tennis, and was inspired at 22 years old, to try and play professionally.
+Serendipity lead me to have the great honor of meeting and playing tennis with Torban Ulrich, Frank Sedgeman and other Internationally renown tennis players in preparation for competing in tennis in Europe.

 It is because of this experience that I first heard of yoga.

 This was one of the most painful experiences in my life.
 After the operation, my doctors said that I lost nerve senses in my right leg and foot, and to make matters worse, they suggested that I have many more corrective surgeries.
-With that I remembered Torbin Ulrich and quickly turned to yoga for healing my body, mind and spirit.
-Since then, I have had over sixteen operations, in addition to having two different forms of cancer.
+With that, I remembered how Torbin Ulrich suggested that everyone should do yoga.
+After my recovery from my operation, I quickly turned to yoga for healing.
+Little did I know that yoga is wonderful not only for your body, but for the mind and spirit as well!.
+Since then, I have had over eighteen operations, and two different forms of cancer.

-Thanks to the practice of yoga and meditation I am able to live a wonderful life!
+Thanks to the practice of yoga and meditation I am able to live a fantastic, healthy, happy and wonderful life despite all my setbacks.

-Thank you yoga and Mr. Ulrich for helping me cope with my health issues and making me feel strong, healthy. and happy!
+Thank you yoga and Mr. Ulrich for helping me cope with my health issues and making me feel strong mentally, physically and spiritually!

-Healing through yoga and meditation can be and often is life saving.
+Healing through yoga and meditation can be and is often truly life saving!

 Ethel shared with us the integration of mind and body through meditation, asana, and proper breathing.